tofuman/C3-PR-MQTT/README.md

 ## TODOs:
 - [ ] video settings file is currently ignored
-- [ ] MQTT messages are currently just printed. config is ignored for topics
+- [ ] MQTT messages are currently just pushed up to robobrain need parsing
+- [ ] config is ignored for topics
 - [ ] No Motor controll is implemented yet, but drivers are initated.